Royal Pacific Islands Regiment: Post-World War II

 During the Indonesia-Malaysia confrontation (1962–66) the regiment patrolled the Indonesia-Papua New Guinea border and although there was only one shooting incident between the PIR and Indonesian troops, a number of incursions took place and these patrols—which were often conducted in rugged terrain—placed considerable demands on Australia's already limited defence resources.
 Amid growing Australian concern about Indonesian intentions the PIR began training for guerilla operations, and in September 1963 a second battalion was authorised, subsequently being raised in 1965.
 A third battalion, although proposed on a number of occasions, was never formed.
 The strength of regiment rose to 185 Australians and 1,188 PNG soldiers.
 Papua New Guinea Command was subsequently formed in 1965, thereby ending the link with Headquarters Northern Command in Brisbane.
 Meanwhile, a proposal to send a rifle company to fight in Vietnam was resisted by the Australian Army.

 In 1970, Prime Minister John Gorton sought to call out the PIR to keep the peace on the Gazelle Peninsula, where the separatist Mataungan Association was illegally occupying land.
 He believed that the local police would be unable to maintain control if the situation turned violent.
 Both the Defence Committee and Defence Minister Malcolm Fraser were opposed, and cabinet had not yet been consulted.
 After Fraser told him about the situation, Governor-General Paul Hasluck refused Gorton's request.
 He agreed to seek the approval of cabinet, which decided that the troops would only be called out if requested by the territorial administrator; this did not eventuate.

 From 1963 NCO and junior officer ranks began to be filled with indigenous personnel, with junior officers being trained at the Officer Cadet School at Portsea in Victoria.
 By 1970 there were 30 PNG officers serving in the PIR.
 Regardless until independence in 1975 the regiment was controlled from Australia, with no local influence or command, a situation which occasionally caused ill feeling towards the PIR from PNG citizens who were increasingly moving into positions of authority in the lead-up to independence.
 In January 1973 military units in Papua New Guinea were re-designated the Papua New Guinea Defence Force, while formal defence powers were subsequently transferred in March 1975.

 Post-independence

 At the time of independence in 1975 the regiment became the main part of the new Papua New Guinea Defence Force.
-Since 1984, the Regiment's Colonel-in-Chief has been The Prince of Wales.
-The regiment became a 'Royal' regiment in 1985, changing its name to become the Royal Pacific Islands Regiment.
+Since 1984, the Regiment's Colonel-in-Chief has been The King of Papua New Guinea.
+The regiment became a 'Royal' regiment in 1984, changing its name to become the Royal Pacific Islands Regiment.
 Currently, the regiment consists of two battalions: